 Nimal was orphaned by war when he was a year old.
 Some neighbors adopted him and took him into their family as their own son.
 From the day he arrived, bad luck stalked the family.
 A newborn daughter died of fever before she was a month old.
 The buffalo that did all their plowing broke a leg in a mudslide and had to be put down.
 An incoming army shell hit the nearby Amman temple.
 Too many bad things happened so they went to a soothsayer who looked into the matter and pointed her gnarled old finger directly at Nimal.
 That your problem, she said.
 As long as that boy’s around things will never get better.
 So they got rid of the boy.
 Dumped him by the side of the road where a stranger found him and took him to the local orphanage.
 Dumped him again.
 Nimal grew up from the time he was two till he was sixteen in that orphanage feeling dumped.
 He attended the local school and whenever there were social functions he watched the other children sitting with their parents and wondered what it would be like to have a mother and father, brothers and sisters.
 Closest he came to that was when he men an older boy, Raju, who’d take him to an abandoned shop to play around and smoke, sometimes cigarettes, sometimes other things.
 Before he smoked anything for the first time he asked the older boy what the smoke did.
 “Try it and find out for yourself”, said the boy, “you’ll go to heaven.”
 Nimal smoked and went to heaven.
 He never came back.

 Senaiyur was a deceptively beautiful village evil as the day is long, and more dangerous at night.
 Religious intolerance, caste intolerance, ethnic intolerance, sexual intolerance, every kind of intolerance imaginable (except ‘intolerance’ intolerance) saturated the blossom fragrant air.
 Hypocrisy too was a highly honed art and woes betide the man who tried to be true to himself.
 Kamal, for example, married a low caste woman who captured his heart while he was still a youth.
 Though he knew this would blacken his name, he thought better a black name than a black heart.
 Problems only came later when he died.
 He could not be buried in the high-caste cemetery next to his mother because he had married below his caste.
 Certainly his wife could not be buried there.
 So he had to decide to live for eternity next to his mother or next to his wife.
 Come the end of his days, he chose his mother as a companion for eternity, but that was not enough to keep the hard-core fundamentalists happy.
-His son, a field officer with the Red Cross, pulled a few strings and crossed a few palms to get all the corpses in the right resting place.
-Thus the plot thickened to include both mother and son united forever six feet under
+His son, a field officer with the Red Cross, pulled a few strings and crossed a few palms to get all the corpses in their appropriate resting place.
+Thus mother and son were united forever six feet under and the love of his life, well he didn’t have to worry about her once he was dead with his momma in bed.

 Lisa was an office worker in a tall tower in downtown Colombo.
 After work on Fridays she liked to go to a friendly little café in her neighbourhood to treat herself to a cup of coffee with little cakes and live jazz on the side.
 This particular day the café was crowded downstairs so she went upstairs and order a hot coffee latte at a balcony table overlooking the street below.
 The waiter brought her an ice coffee.
 She explained it was not what she had in mind.
 The man at the next table, however, had ordered an ice coffee so she offered him hers, which he graciously accepted.
 The waiter went off to get her hot latte.
 Meanwhile she and the man at the next table began to chat.
 They discovered their grandmothers were from the same village.
 Because of the waiter’s mistake they became good friends meeting there every Friday evening after work.
 Later they married and moved back to their hometown where they opened a café and settled down doing what they loved most.